neelsmith/JustUnifyTheDocs.jl/README.md

 # JustUnifyTheDocs.jl

-> Assemble markdown source for a jekyll web site using JustTheDocs theme into source for generating a PDF with pandoc.
+Read markdown source for a jekyll web site using the "just-the-docs" theme, and create a single source file suitable for generating a PDF with pandoc.

-Requirements:

-- walk file tree of source directory and read all YAML headers
-- record the following properties:
-    - `nav_order`
+The module determines the sequence of files by looking at these properties in the YAML headings for the ["just-the-docs" theme](https://pmarsceill.github.io/just-the-docs/):

 - `parent`
 - `grand_parent`
-- build a DAG of the files
+- `nav_order`